yeul/vaxx-frontend/README.md

 ```

+## Tabs or Spaces?

+Set your tab to insert 2 spaces on your text editor.

 ### Should I use `any` in type?

 As a rule of thumb: no. We will turn away most PRs using an `any`.
 If you feel like you need to use `any`, here's what you can do: